Joshmh7128/GODWALKER-Public/Assets/DynamicBone/ReadMe.txt

 1.2.1 Add friction parameter.
       Update UNITY_5 to compatible with newer version.
 1.2.2 Add "Default" update mode, fix some jitter issue.
+1.3.0 Add "Roots" parameter to setup multiple root transforms.
+      Add "Blend Weight" parameter to control how physics blends with existing animation.
+      Collider add enable/disable check box.
+      Collider add "Radius 2" to setup capsules of two radii.
+      Use multithread to improve physics simulation performance.
+      Parameters can be animated with Unity animation system.
+1.3.1 Fix "Gravity" bug in version 1.3.0